For secunet effective corporate governance is one of the main prerequisites for achieving corporate objectives and increasing corporate value.

 5.3.1 Depending on the specifics of the company and the number of its members, the Supervisory Board shall form professionally qualified committees.

 Explanation: The Supervisory Board doesn’t have any committees.
 In the opinion of the Supervisory Board, this is not in fact necessary, as the Supervisory Board comprises only six members.
+Four members are elected by the shareholder and two members are elected by the employees (employee representatives) in accordance with the Act on the One-Third Participation of Employees in the Supervisory Board (One-Third Participation Act).
 In a panel of this size, efficient operation of the Supervisory Board is also guaranteed without the formation of committees.

 5.3.2 The Supervisory Board should set up an Audit Committee.

 Explanation: The Supervisory Board consists of six members.
-Due to the number of Supervisory Board members and the composition of the Supervisory Board, setting up a separate Audit Committee would not increase the efficiency of the work performed by the Supervisory Board in relation to accounting, risk management, compliance and the auditing of the financial statement.
+Four members are elected by the shareholder and two members are elected by the employees (employee representatives) in accordance with the Act on the One-Third Participation of Employees in the Supervisory Board (One-Third Participation Act).
+Due to the number of Supervisory Board members and the composition of the Supervisory Board, setting up a separate Audit Committee would not increase the efficiency of the work performed by the Supervisory Board in relation to accounting, risk management, compliance and the auditing of the financial statements.

 5.3.3 The Supervisory Board should form a Nomination Committee.